minmaxHong/yolov8-seg_lanedetection/README.md

 I recommend you to study through that blog because you also need to know information about camera calibration.
 - https://darkpgmr.tistory.com/32

+### Also, you must specify the path of pt, video path before running inference.py .

 ## Dataset
 A custom dataset was constructed by fetching various topology lane images.
 You can get the dataset through the code below.